 The RSPCA Pet Food Bank project collects food donations and delivers them to food banks for owners and animals in need.

 The Littleport independent food bank, located at St George's Church, Church Lane, Littleport, is our local food bank for the RSPCA project.
 The food bank is open Tuesdays and Fridays between 10:30am to 12:00pm.

 Free school meals

 Could your child be eligible for free school meals?
-Find out more or apply for free school meals on Cambridgeshire County Council’s website.
+Find out more or apply for free school meals (external link).
 Families who are currently paying for school meals will save around £450 a year for each primary school child, if they are entitled to free school meals.

 Secondary school children who are entitled to free school meals might also qualify for help with school transport costs.
 Get help with your child’s school costs (external link) for more information.

 Holiday Activities and Food Programme (HAF)

 If your child is eligible for free school meals you can also access free childcare with a healthy meal over the Easter, Summer and Christmas holidays, subject to availability.
 Find out more on Cambridgeshire County Council Holiday Activities and Food Programme webpage (external link)

 Healthy Start food vouchers

 Healthy Start (external link) provide regular vouchers to help buy fruit, vegetables and milk if you are on a low income, pregnant or have a child under four.